javaidbashir/blog-layout/README.md

 # blog-layout
-This is a full bleed blog layout design by using html5 and vanilla css
+This is an epic carousel layout design for blogging by using html5, css3, and little bit of Vanilla JS.